-To the region's south, the Rockingham Farms Industrial Park also is an emerging freight activity center.
-The industrial park currently is under development along Veterans Parkway south of U.S. 17 and east of a tributary of the Ogeechee River.
+To the region's south, the Rockingham Farms Industrial Park is also an emerging freight activity center.
+The industrial park is currently under development along Veterans Parkway south of US 17 and east of a tributary of the Ogeechee River.
 It will occupy approximately 1,125 acres with the capacity to build up to 10 million square feet of warehouses, distribution centers, factories, and other light industrial facilities as shown in Figure 2.22.
 The site is rail and highway-accessible with a new interchange under construction along Veterans Parkway to provide greater access.